CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-1-azure-arc-servers/03-Arc-enabled-SQL-Server-Existing-AAD-Account.md

     ![](.././media/H1E3T3S21.png "H1E3T3S21")

-   > Note: Now you can move to the next Exercise, you don't have to wait here to the Result appear.
+   > **Note**: Now you can move to the next Exercise, you don't have to wait here to the Result appear.

 ## In this exercise, you have covered the following: